Greece, Poisonous and Venomous Spiders, Snakes and Insects, and Deadly Sea Creatures.

 The Humble Man Eating Mosquito

-Greece during summer, is where most of the worlds population of mosquitoes seem to head for.
+Greece during the summer months, is where most of the worlds population of mosquitoes seem to head for.
 Described as the playboy refuge for mosquitoes, Greece is inundated with them during summer.

 The Greek mosquitoes do not carry Malaria, but a possible parasite called Blow Fly larvae on their legs, which are ugly but harmless.
 Take precautions such as mosquito repellents away with you to avoid a billion biting insects in your room during your stay.